 Santa Barbara Harbor Patrol increases enforcement and boater education for Fourth of July

-The Santa Barbara Harbor Patrol is increasing safety patrols, enforcement and education for the Fourth of July holiday.
+SANTA BARBARA, Calif. - The Santa Barbara Harbor Patrol is increasing safety patrols, enforcement, and education for the Fourth of July holiday.

 "This is one of the busier boating holidays we have aside from Memorial Day and Labor Day," said Harbor Patrol Officer Ryan Kelly.